Factor-X/citizenReserve/technical-documents/ProjectConfiguration.md

 The main.coffee files contains all the routing.
 Cf. the .state sections.

 Note that all AngularJS elements are stored in cache.
 As a result, there is never any call to the backend to serve HTML files.
-Assets such as Javascript, images, CSS, etc. are served through the /assets/*file Play route.
+Assets such as Javascript, images, CSS, etc. are served through the /assets/*file Play route, however.

 ## Batch processing